juvalen/mb-checker/README.md

 After being gathering and classifying bookmarks for more than 20 years one may hit dead URLs just when accessing them.
 In order to keep the bookmark list current I created this script.

 Feed this python script with a Chrome bookmark file and it will crawl through it and try to reach each entry.
-All successfull bookmarks will be copied to a _cleaner_ file, plus additional files classifying the failing URLs.
+All successfull bookmarks will be copied to a _cleaner_ file, plus additional files classifying the broken URLs.

 Due to the large number of agents involved in Internet traffic, results achieved have not been as reliable as to think about complete automation.
 So far, the suggestion is to keep the original bookmark file for some time, load the clean one in your browser, and review the rejected entries for yet valuable ones.
 This is for the time being.